 - Required Carnegie (high school) units

-- Standardized test scores (SAT or ACT)
+- Standardized test scores (SAT or ACT) are optional for applicants through Summer/Fall 2023

 When your application is evaluated, two-thirds of the decision is based upon the high school academic record (grades and rigor of schedule).
 One-third of the decision is based upon standardized test scores (either the SAT or the ACT).